oldstuffs/configs/README.md

 </details>

 ## Loading a file.
-To load and get ready a file with FlManaged#load() method.
+To load and get ready a file method is FlManaged#load().
 Here is the example:
 ```java
 final class CreatingConfigClass {
     void createConfig() {